catseye/Tamsin/doc/Tamsin.markdown

 be possible or practical to implement in Tamsin.
 See Appendix C for a list.

 In fact, we have been using the `$` module already!
-But our usage of it has been hidden under syntactic sugar (which you'll learn more about in the "Aliases" section below.)
+But our usage of it has been hidden under some syntactic sugar.

     | main = $:expect(k).     # same as "k"
     + k